neoforged/Documentation/docs/gettingstarted/modfiles.md

 ```

 :::note
-There must be a 1-to-1 matching of mods in the `mods.toml` file and `@Mod` entrypoints.
+There must be a 1-to-1 matching of mods in the `neoforge.mods.toml` file and `@Mod` entrypoints.
 This means that for every mod defined, there must be exactly one `@Mod` annotation with that mod's id.
 :::

 ### `lowcodefml`